 The ADU must be rented for periods of 30 consecutive days or more.
 The owner of an internal ADU may not enter into a new lease or rental agreement for the ADU until at least 30 days have passed since the date the ADU was first occupied under the previous lease or rental agreement.

-One off-street parking space must be provided for the ADU, In addition to parking required for the primary dwelling on the property.

-The lot where the ADU is located must be at least 6,000 square feet in size.
+The lot where the ADU is located must be at least 7,500 square feet in size.

 External ADUs: The following standards apply to external ADUs only: